+- 1. Fine arts and humanities

 - 3. English, speech/drama, and writing

+- 2. Science and mathematics

 - 4. Social sciences

-- C. Courses as specified in individual programs.
+C. Courses as specified in individual programs.

 Applicability of courses to specific areas will rest with the adviser and, if necessary, with the concurrence of the dean of the college.
 It is further recommended that courses chosen to fulfill these requirements be taken outside the department in which the student's program of study is located.
-Students desiring to complete teacher education programs and teacher certification must enroll in appropriate courses in the college of education. (see College of Education and Social Services Advisor-306 Waterman)
+Students desiring to complete teacher education programs and teacher certification must enroll in appropriate courses in the College of Education and Social Services. (see College of Education and Social Services Adviser-306 Waterman)